Biden’s Strikes in Yemen Are Unconstitutional, Bipartisan Members of Congress Say

 “This is why I called for a ceasefire early.
 This is why I voted against war in Iraq,” said Rep. Barbara Lee, D-Calif.
 “Violence only begets more violence.
 We need a ceasefire now to prevent deadly, costly, catastrophic escalation of violence in the region.”

 “The United States cannot risk getting entangled into another decades-long conflict without Congressional authorization.
-The White House must work with Congress before continuing these airstrikes in Yemen,” posted Rep. Mark Pocan, D-Wisc..
+The White House must work with Congress before continuing these airstrikes in Yemen,” posted Rep. Mark Pocan, D-Wis.

 “These airstrikes have NOT been authorized by Congress.
 The Constitution is clear: Congress has the sole authority to authorize military involvement in overseas conflicts.
 Every president must first come to Congress and ask for military authorization, regardless of party,” said Rep. Val Hoyle, D-Ore.

-“Ro is absolutely correct on this,” said Republican Matt Gaetz of Florida.
+“Ro is absolutely correct on this,” said Republican Rep. Matt Gaetz of Florida.

 Far-right Republican Georgia Rep. Marjorie Taylor Greene said, “The President must come to Congress for permission before going to war.
 Biden can not solely decide to bomb Yemen.”